Cancer Research UK logo.

 What is Melanotan?

-Melanotan is made in different forms, including as a nasal spray and as an injection (‘tan jab’ or ‘tanning injections’).
-All forms of Melanotan are illegal in the UK.
+Melanotan is made in different forms, including as a nasal spray and as an injection (sometimes called ‘tan jab’ or ‘tanning injections’).
+It is illegal to sell and supply Melanotan injections in the UK.

 Are Melanotan nasal sprays and injections safe?